tbeckham/calyptos/README.md

-# Euca Deploy
+# Calyptos

-This is a harness for running the Eucalyptus cookbook against a distributed system of nodes without a dependency on a Chef Server.
-We are using fabric and chef-zero to emulate the functionality of a chef-server.
+This is a tool for managing your Eucalyptus deployments

 ## Install